Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors: Abstract

 \section{Abstract}

-We show that when the time reversal symmetry is broken in a multi-component superconducting condensate without inversion symmetry the resulting Bogoliubov quasiparticles generically exhibit mini Bogoliubov-Fermi (BF) surfaces, for small superconducting order parameter.
+We show that when the time reversal symmetry is broken in a multicomponent superconducting condensate without inversion symmetry the resulting Bogoliubov quasiparticles generically exhibit mini-Bogoliubov-Fermi (BF) surfaces, for small superconducting order parameter.
 The absence of inversion symmetry makes the BF surfaces stable with respect to weak perturbations.
-With sufficient increase of the order parameter, however, the Bogoliubov Fermi surface may disappear through a Lifshitz transition, and the spectrum this way become fully gapped.
+With sufficient increase of the order parameter, however, the Bogoliubov-Fermi surface may disappear through a Lifshitz transition, and the spectrum this way become fully gapped.
 Our demonstration is based on the computation of the effective Hamiltonian for the bands near the normal Fermi surface by the integration over high-energy states.
 Exceptions to the rule, and experimental consequences are briefly discussed.

-The appearance of the gap in the quasiparticle spectrum of an s-wave superconductor has been one of the defining features of the superconducting state of matter since the conception of the theory of Bardeen, Cooper, and Schrieffer \cite{schrieffer}.
-Many unconventional superconductors of today do not feature a full gap, but still reduce the density of quasiparticle states near the Fermi energy by leaving only lines or points in the momentum space where the gap vanishes.
+The appearance of the gap in the quasiparticle spectrum of an $s$-wave superconductor has been one of the defining features of the superconducting state of matter since the conception of the theory of Bardeen, Cooper, and Schrieffer \cite{schrieffer}.
+Many unconventional superconductors of today do not feature a full gap, but still reduce the density of quasiparticle states near the Fermi energy by leaving only lines or points in the momentum space where the gap vanishes \cite{volovik}.
 These, however, are not the only possibilities \cite{yang, Wilczek, Gubankova}, and Fermi surfaces of Bogoliubov excitations in the superconducting state are possible as well \cite{agterberg, brydon, Setty2020}.
 These arise in superconductors with more than one band participating in pairing, and when the condensate breaks time reversal (TR) symmetry while preserving inversion, which is present in both normal and superconducting phases.
 The presence of inversion symmetry has been deemed crucial for the appearance and particularly the stability of a Boguliubov-Fermi (BF) surface, which then comes out topologically protected.
 The existence of a surface of gapless quasiparticle excitations leads to a finite residual density of states, and has many consequences for the low temperature properties of the superconducting phase.
 It should be detectable in the temperature dependence of the penetration depth, heat conductivity, and heat capacity at low temperatures, for example \cite{timm}.